-Whiskey pepper - a great idea for the kitchen
+Whiskey pepper - an excellent idea for the kitchen

 Whiskey Pepper is a delicious pepper variation for the creation of fancy meals.
-An interesting new and rather rare taste experience becomes possible when Whisky meets black Malabar pepper.
-The peppercorns are transformed into a tasty experience while they take a delicious bath in single malt whiskey.
-The popular whiskey, which originates mainly from the Anglo-Saxon area, is a fine distillate made from rye.
+An exciting new and rather rare taste experience becomes possible when Whisky meets black Malabar pepper.
+The peppercorns are transformed into a tasty experience while they take a good bath in single malt whiskey.
+The famous whiskey, which originates mainly from the Anglo-Saxon area, is a fine distillate made from rye.

 How does the Whiskey pepper taste?

-The black Malabar pepper soaks for a few days in the exquisite single malt whiskey and loses a little bit of its sharpness.
-Thereafter arises a completely new and unique taste experience.
+The black Malabar pepper soaks for a few days in the exquisite single malt whiskey and loses some of its sharpness.
+After that, there arises an entirely new and unique taste experience.
 After the bath in the single malt, the pepper takes up two percent of the alcohol and pervades with new flavors.
 Its new blends of flavor are particularly suitable for carpaccio, steak or delicious roast venison.
 Please either grind or mortar the black Malabar pepper as soon as the meal is ready to be seasoned.

 Special features of the black Malabar pepper